lihe/My_English_learning/README.md

-Winners never quit and quitters never win.|7/23/2020 It is so easy to be careless, but it takes curse to and courage to take cares|7/24/2020 Mourn with the moon and the stars up above.|7/25/2020
+Winners never quit and quitters never win.|7/23/2020 It is so easy to be careless, but it takes curse to and courage to take cares|7/24/2020 Mourn with the moon and the stars up above.|7/25/2020 Cease to inquire what the future has in store, and take as a gift whatever the day brings forth.|7/26/2020

 ## Translation
 Translation|Date